The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: Introduction

-where a space is \emph{weakly Hausdorff} (wH) if every continuous image of a compact Hausdorff space is closed, and \emph{$k_2$-Hausdorff} ($k_2$H) if for every continuous $f\colon K \to X$ with $K$ compact Hausdorff, the kernel $\{(a,b) \in K \times K : f(a)=f(b)\}$ is closed in $K \times K$~\cite{bib:clontzwilliams} (see Section~\ref{sec:k2H} for the full treatment).
-The role of first-countability is clarified by the classical equivalence:
+where a space is \emph{weakly Hausdorff} (wH) if every continuous image of a compact Hausdorff space is closed, and \emph{$k_2$-Hausdorff} ($k_2$H) if for every continuous $f\colon K \to X$ with $K$ compact Hausdorff the kernel $\{(a,b) \in K \times K : f(a) = f(b)\}$ is closed~\cite{bib:clontzwilliams}.
+The role of first-countability is classical: